S&P Global Software Engineer Salary in Philadelphia Area | $135K-$180K+ | Levels.fyi

 The median Software Engineer compensation in Philadelphia Area package at S&P Global totals $180K per year.
-View the base salary, stock, and bonus breakdowns for S&P Global's total compensation packages.
+View the base salary, equity, and bonus breakdowns for S&P Global's total compensation packages.
 Last updated: 10/2/2025

 Company